A Problem with LLVM's Undef

 that is used to model (amongst other things) reads from uninitialized

-value has a potentially new bit
+memory.
+Semantically, an undef value has a potentially new bit

 pattern of the compiler’s choosing at each use site, meaning that

-values like xor i32 %a, %a
+values like xor i32 %a, %a need not always evaluate to 0 when

-(even though they’re allowed to).
+%a is undef (even though they’re allowed to).
 This lack of

 consistency lets LLVM get away without allocating registers to

-remember a specific “version” of undef
+remember a specific “version” of undef.

-Another way to look at this is that undef
+Another way to look at this is that undef isn’t a normal SSA value,

-value are also its defs.
+and uses of an undef value are also its defs.
 This leads to

 some interesting restrictions on data flow analysis via control flow,

-and, in some cases, accounting for undef
+and, in some cases, accounting for undef inhibits optimization

 instead of enabling it.